Assassination of Admiral Coligny: Second council

 The council met again after dinner, with the same figures in attendance.
 Tavannes and Nevers argued for the lives of Navarre and Condé and it was agreed they would be given the option of death or the Mass.
 The events are recorded in several of the memoires of the participants, however each is keen to pin the blame on others.
 Tavannes' Memoires written by his son during the reign of Navarre are keen to present him as having argued for sparing Navarre and Condé, he however had a strong vested interest in doing this given the time in which he was writing.
 D'Aubigne writes that Nevers was the one to argue for sparing Navarre and Condé due to their blood relation.
 However what all memoires written by participants agree on is that de Retz wanted to spare no one.
 Having agreed on the course of action, Guise was summoned to the Louvre and brought up to speed with the councils decision.

-Around 10pm Jean le Charron the mayor of Paris and Claude Marcel, former prêvot were summoned to the Louvre, they was ordered to take all necessary steps to secure the capital, including shutting the gates, immobilising boats on the Seine, arming the militia and assembly artillery outside of the Hôtel de Ville.
+Around 10pm Jean le Charron, the mayor of Paris, and Claude Marcel, former prêvot, were summoned to the Louvre, they were ordered to take all necessary steps to secure the capital, including shutting the gates, immobilising boats on the Seine, arming the militia and assembly artillery outside the Hôtel de Ville.
 These orders were intended as a precautionary measure, if something went wrong with the kill squads and the Protestant nobility attempted a counterattack, these measures would smother it.
 As they hurried back to the Hôtel de Ville to enact these orders, the streets of the city were once again calm.